timescale/docs/promscale/about-promscale.md

     write queries across more than one tenant using either PromQL or SQL.
 *   High-availability support: Promscale can be used with Prometheus and TimescaleDB HA deployments.
-*   Simplified architecture: Promscale architecture has just three components:
+*   Simplified architecture: Promscale architecture has three components:
     Prometheus, Promscale, and TimescaleDB.
 *   ACID compliance: Ensures consistency of your data.
 *   Horizontal scalability: Multinode support with TimescaleDB version 2.0